 1. Indianapolis Cultural Trail

 Running through the 6 cultural districts of Downtown Indy, the Indianapolis Cultural Trail allows pedestrians, bikers, and scooter-ers alike to peruse through the best parts of the city.
 We saw the Soldiers & Sailors monument in the wholesale district, biked through a bumping Mass Ave, and found our way to Idle Park just outside of Fountain Square.
-The bike ride allowed my dad and I to take in the city for all it had to offer, and boy were we impressed.
+The bike ride allowed my dad and I to take in the city for all it had to offer while enjoying the beautiful weather (and each other's company).

 2. Condado Tacos